williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 and its own signing key for tokens in order to keep proper boundary between security domains.

-The authorization server also acts as an OpenID Connect Provider, which means you can request [ID tokens](https://developer.okta.com/standards/OIDC/index#id-token) in addition to [access tokens](https://developer.okta.com/standards/OAuth/index#access-token) from the authorization server endpoints.
+The authorization server also acts as an OpenID Connect Provider, which means you can request [ID tokens](/standards/OIDC/index#id-token) in addition to [access tokens](/standards/OAuth/#access-token) from the authorization server endpoints.

 > NOTE: For a high-level explanation of OAuth 2.0 and OpenID Connect see our [OAuth 2.0 Overview](/authentication-guide/auth-overview/).

 How do you know if you need to use a custom Authorization Server instead of the authorization service that is built in to your Okta app?

 * You need to protect non-Okta resources.
-* You need different authorization policies depending on whether the person is an employee, partner, or end user, or other similar specializations.
+* You need different authorization policies depending on whether the person is an employee, partner, end user, or other similar specializations.

 > Note: If your employees, partners, and users can all use the same authentication policies for single sign-on, try [Okta's built in authorization service](https://support.okta.com/help/articles/Knowledge_Article/Single-Sign-On-Knowledge-Hub).